letsgetrandy/DICSS/README.md

 * *COCSS* (cross-origin DICSS),
 * *SECSS* (security enhanced DICSS)
+* *DICSS-Pics (DICSS plugin for working with images)
 * *Circum-Sizer* (calculate the circumference of a rounded element in CSS)

+Okay, so we admit, those add-ons don't actually exist yet.
+But there's nothing stopping you from making them!

 Got something you want to add to DICSS?
 Let us know!
 Help us make DICSS bigger and better than ever!

 ## Is DICSS compatible with other frameworks?
 Yes!
 There are projects currently underway to integrate DICSS with Knockout (KOCSS), Backbone (BoneDICSS), and Angular (Angular-DICSS).

+## Does DICSS work with LaTeX?
+Yes, but it takes longer.

 ## It's not working.
 Help!
 Is it in yet?
 Go to your developer tools console and type `DICSS`.
 If it's `undefined`, that means you haven't put DICSS in yet.